nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/monitoring-and-maintenance/counting-documents.md

         version: '1'

 ---
-If you want to know how many documents you have in your repository, you can go to the **Admin** tab, and check the **Repository Analytics** sub-menu in the **Activity** tab.
+If you want to know how many documents you have in your repository, you can go to the **Admin** tab, and check the **Repository Analytics** subtab in the **Activity** tab.

-You can filter the statisticts on a specific time period.
+You can filter the statistics on a specific time period.

 ![]({{file name='admin_repository_analytics_tab.png'}} ?w=600,h=321,border=true)